 Flu.
 Older adults should get the flu shot every year.
 A big majority of people who die or are hospitalized with the flu are seniors.
 If you’re over age 65, ask about the Fluzone High-Dose vaccine, which has four times more antigen than regular flu shots.
 Another vaccine called Fluad also may offer more protection to seniors.

 Pneumococcal vaccine.
 Being older makes you more likely to get pneumonia, blood infections, or meningitis from the pneumococcal bacteria.
 Two vaccines -- PCV13 (Prevnar 13) and PPSV23 (Pneumovax 23) -- can protect you against pneumococcal disease.
-The CDC recommends that all adults 65 and older have both shots, a year apart, with PCV13 first.
+The CDC recommends that all adults 65 and older have both shots, a year apart.
+They also recommend PPSV23 for all adult smokers and for people with certain medical conditions.

 Tdap shot or booster.
 If you skipped the Tdap (tetanus, diphtheria, and pertussis) booster shot as a teen or an adult, get one now.
 Or if you did get it but it’s been at least a decade, get a booster against tetanus and diphtheria, called Td, every 10 years.